Rebecca Gjini

 Stratocumulus clouds are low level clouds with cloud decks that cover immense stretches of subtropical oceans and provide a net cooling effect on the planet.

 Stratocumulus clouds are low level clouds with cloud decks that cover immense stretches of subtropical oceans and provide a net cooling effect on the planet.
 Stratocumulus clouds are an important area of study because clouds and aerosols are one of the largest sources of uncertainty when calculating Earth’s energy budget.
 My research explores the use of mathematics, computation, and inverse modeling to better understand stratocumulus clouds.
 Specifically, I work with two very different stratocumulus cloud models and connect the two using feature-based inversion.
 The first model is known as a large-eddy simulation (LES), a computationally expensive, 3D and time simulation that describes the state of the atmosphere.
 The second model is a phenomenological model based on predator-prey dynamics.
 In this scenario, the rain is the predator of clouds.
-To learn more about how I utilize inverse modeling to compare these two stratocumulus models, check out my recent SIAM News article below.
+To learn more about how I utilize inverse modeling to compare these two stratocumulus models, check out my SIAM News article below.

 Stratocumulus Clouds and Predator-prey Dynamics